rajatsaxena314/rajatsaxena314.github.io/content/Research/lmu-physik.md

 - Assembling and programming autonomous robots to perform collective tasks.
 Implementing multiple neural network architectures trained on multimodal sensory inputs.

-- esigning and simulating experiments to model and analyse collective behaviour and performance outcomes under different tasks.
+- Designing and simulating experiments to model and analyse collective behaviour and performance outcomes under different tasks.